kubeflow/website/content/en/docs/components/kfserving/webapp.md

 The web app's manifests are part of the upstream [KFServing manifests](https://github.com/kubeflow/kfserving/tree/master/config/web-app).
-This means that the neccessary resources will be deployed when installing KFServing.
+This means that the necessary resources will be deployed when installing KFServing.
 KFServing manifests for the [0.6 release](https://github.com/kubeflow/kfserving/tree/release-0.6) come with two flavors, _standalone_ and _kubeflow_.
 The web app's manifests are part of both installation options.